-Extend your experience in Scotland by ending your sojourn with our four-night post-trip extension in the Scottish Highlands.
-Explore the beauty and mystery of Loch Ness and Inverness, the Highlands' capital city.
+Extend your experience in Scotland by ending your sojourn with our four-night post-trip extension in the picturesque Scottish Highlands and its capital city of Inverness.

 - It's Included: